 In this study (8), researchers placed patients on either levothyroxine or thyroid extract (another name for NDT).

-They kept these patients on these medications for 16 weeks and then swapped them to another medication.
+They kept these patients on these medications for 16 weeks and then swapped them for another medication.

 So some patients were placed on levothyroxine first for 16 weeks and then transitioned to thyroid extract for another 16 weeks.

-The other group of patients were on thyroid extract first for 16 weeks and then transitioned to levothyroxine for another 16 weeks.
+The other group of patients was on thyroid extract first for 16 weeks and then transitioned to levothyroxine for another 16 weeks.